Related pages

 Nahum the prophet

-Nahum’s name means 'comfort' or 'consolation'.
+Very little is known about the prophet Nahum.
+His name means 'comfort' or 'consolation'.
 His home town was Elkosh (1:1).
 Its location is unknown, but is probably in Judah.
 Like Jonah, Nahum's message was to the city of Nineveh, the Assyrian capital, which finally fell to the Babylonian armies in 612 BC.
 His contemporaries were Habakkuk, Zephaniah and Jeremiah.

 Content of the book

-Nahum's message is primarily concerned with the impending doom of the city of Nineveh, which once it falls, will bring relief to the kingdom of Josiah.
-So, the message is doom to Nineveh and comfort and consolation to Judah.
+Nahum's message is primarily concerned with the impending doom of the city of Nineveh, which once it falls, will bring relief to the kingdom of Judah.
+So, the message is doom to Nineveh but comfort and consolation to Judah.
 Two sins of Nineveh are denounced: The first is Assyria's military might which had been used with indiscriminate ferocity (2:1-13).
 The second is that Assyria's commerce had deliberately corrupted the surrounding nations to provide the luxuries of the city.
 Morality and honesty counted for nothing, everything was secondary to the acquisition of wealth and pleasure (3:1-4)

 To Judah, the messengers were bringing the good news that Nineveh had fallen.
 God's people were summoned as an act of thanksgiving for the destruction of the oppressor, to observe God's appointed feasts and to discharge their vows, their obligations and commitments to God (1:15).